 If your customers have finally reached the checkout step, make sure you don’t lose them here either.

-Provide a clear overview of the shopping cart, make sure that it is also customizable (remove items for example), clearly display delivery costs and information, and finally offer as many payment options as possible.
+Provide a clear overview of the shopping cart, make sure that it is also customizable (remove items, for example), clearly display delivery costs and information, and finally, offer as many payment options as possible.

-Use an Affiliate Marketing Software
+Using an Affiliate Marketing Software

-You may not even know if your goods or affiliate products are selling on mobile phones better than on desktop.
-If your e-shop consists of affiliated products, you may want to use an affiliate tracking software to track, analyze, and optimize your sales.
+You may not even know if your goods or affiliate products are selling on mobile phones better than on desktops.
+If your e-shop consists of affiliated products, you may want to use affiliate tracking software to track, analyze, and optimize your sales.
 Affiliate marketing software will allow you to see where and why your customers drop out, which traffic source converts best, and, most importantly – analyze your mobile shoppers’ performance.

 Once you have made a big step in optimizing for m-commerce, do not stop here.
 This will be a constant process, always aiming to provide the most friendly shopping experience on a mobile device.
 Do user research, keep testing, and keep up with affiliate marketing trends in 2021.